ngx_pagespeed

 ngx_pagespeed was created by Google as the nginx port of the original mod_pagespeed Apache module.
 It brought automatic image optimization, CSS and JavaScript minification, and dozens of other performance filters to nginx — and was adopted by thousands of servers worldwide.

-When Google wound down its active development, We-Amp B.V. — founded by a former mod_pagespeed maintainer — took over maintenance and continued development under the ModPageSpeed project.
-The same team, the same mission: making the web faster with minimal effort.
+When Google wound down its active development, We-Amp B.V. took over maintenance and continued development under the ModPageSpeed project, where it ships today as part of ModPageSpeed 2.0.

 What changed